beyond-decentralized/AIRport/libs/direction-indicator/README.md

-# DI - Direction/Heading Indicator
+# Direction/Heading Indicator
-AIRports own Inversion of Control (IoC) or Dependency Injection (DI) implementation.
+AIRports own Inversion of Control (IoC) or Dependency Injection implementation.
 In AIRport all objects are injected on the stack.

 This allows for seamless upgrades/bug fixes which can be done on the fly